andjar/quartorium/README.md

 ## 🏁 Getting Started

-Follow these instructions to get Quillarto running on your local machine for development and testing.
+Follow these instructions to get Quartorium running on your local machine for development and testing.

 ### Prerequisites